WSMorrison/BricksThenMadeNow/README.md

 ![Facebook](/assets/readme-images/bricks-then-made-now-facebook-mockup.png)

 The Facebook page will be a great way for users, fans, and potential customers will to keep up with Bricks Then Made Now.
 It can be a great way for Bricks Then Made Now to show off not only newly available products, but keep customers informed about upcoming releases.
 This will help develop excitement.
-Lego is all about the experience building, and the ability to hide surprises and easter eggs in the build, which would be far too much detail to show on even a website with a huge scope.
-By keeping customers involved with the development process, they would get to see what they can expect, knowing that these are even just teasers to what will ultimately be available.
+Lego is all about the experience building, and the ability to hide surprises and easter eggs in the build, which would be far too much detail to show on even a website without being confusing.
+By keeping customers involved with the development process, they would get to see what they can expect, knowing that these are just teasers to what will ultimately be available.

 The profile picture and the headline picture would mirror other social media and the main website, helping maintain a common theme through all the online presences.

-The feed would showupcoming or current products.
+The feed would show upcoming or current products.
 It could also show products in-play by customers.
-Potential customers can also give feedback and engage with each other, hopefully appreciating each other's opinions and Bricks Then Made Now's offerings.
+Potential customers can also give feedback and engage with each other, hopefully appreciating each other's opinions and appreciating Bricks Then Made Now's offerings.

 The About section could show the Bricks Then Made Now contact information, and the website so that people can find the information they need to find.

 There can be many hosted pictures in the Photos section, where customers can peruse not just products in their official renders, but in progress images and detail images that will help them make decisions and help Bricks Then Made Now build excitement for the brand and products.

-It could also show potential customers how well liked the products are, and feature people who like, follow, and even contribute to the site in the Liked-by section.
+It could also show potential customers how well liked the products are, and feature people who like, follow, and even contribute to the site in the liked-by section.

 </details>
 <br>